bernieplug/eepelican/content/blog/private-label-selling.md

 Category: Feedback loop
 Tags: Customer Service, Amazon, Feedback
 Image: blog.png
+Summary: Resellers make up the majority of Amazon sellers.
+But we have a few reasons why we think private label selling may be a better option.
 Status: published

 As an Amazon seller, what are your biggest headaches on a day-to-day basis?